bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

     unsquashfs version 4.5.1 (2022/03/17)
     copyright (C) 2022 Phillip Lougher <phillip@squashfs.org.uk>

+You may need to manually install "unsquashfs" as this is not normally included in most Linux systems.

+For OpenSUSE

+    # zypper add squashfs

+For Debian

+    # apt-get install squashfs-tools

 ## Procedure
 ### Open the Seagate Central and take out the source Hard Drive
 As per the pre-requisites section, search for a video detailing instructions